praeclarum/sqlite-net/README.md

-# sqlite-net
+# SQLite-net

-sqlite-net is an open source, minimal library to allow .NET and Mono applications to store data in [SQLite 3 databases](http://www.sqlite.org).
+SQLite-net is an open source, minimal library to allow .NET and Mono applications to store data in [SQLite 3 databases](http://www.sqlite.org).
 It was first designed to work with [Xamarin.iOS](http://xamarin.com), but has since grown up to work on all the platforms (Xamarin.*, .NET, UWP, Azure, etc.).

-sqlite-net was designed as a quick and convenient database layer.
+SQLite-net was designed as a quick and convenient database layer.
 Its design follows from these *goals*:

 * Very easy to integrate with existing projects and runs on all the .NET platforms.